thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         image: /images/user-guide/dashboards/overview/toolbar-settings-6-pe.png
         title: 'Instead of the toolbar, on the upper right of the screen you find the three-dots icon.
 By clicking on it, the hidden toolbar will be opened.'

+layout-1:
+    0:
+        image: /images/user-guide/dashboards/overview/manage-layouts-1-pe.png
+        title: 'Enter edit mode and click the button three-rectangles "Manage layouts" in the upper left corner of the dashboard window.
+It opens the small window for layouts’ control;'

+layout-2:
+    0:
+        image: /images/user-guide/dashboards/overview/manage-layouts-2-pe.png
+        title: 'Click the "gear" icon named "Layout setting" to open layout settings window.'
+    1:
+        image: /images/user-guide/dashboards/overview/manage-layouts-3-pe.png
+        title: 'The layouts’ settings are identical to the layout settings and the background settings of the dashboard settings.'

+layout-3:
+    0:
+        image: /images/user-guide/dashboards/overview/manage-layouts-4-pe.png
+        title: 'Toggle the "Divider";'

+layout-4:
+    0:
+        image: /images/user-guide/dashboards/overview/manage-layouts-5-pe.png
+        title: 'Set up both layouts in completely different ways.
+Set a different background for each window.
+And resize the window sizes in a certain percentage ratio to each other.
+Then save changes;'
+    1:
+        image: /images/user-guide/dashboards/overview/manage-layouts-6-pe.png

 columns:
     0:
         image: /images/user-guide/dashboards/overview/layout-settings-columns-count-1-pe.png